-Relying completely on internal support teams or outsourced IT agencies or direct support from manufacturers all have their limitations.
-In most cases, a blend of these resources is the optimal way to deliver great support while controlling costs.
+Relying entirely on internal support teams, outsourced IT agencies or direct support from manufacturers all have their limitations.
+In most cases a blend of these resources is the optimal way to deliver great service while controlling costs.
 Outsourced IT agencies can be a valuable resource for your business, but we recommend minimizing use of such agencies for low-level and simple support needs.

 Questions to ask your IT equipment suppliers:

 - Ask to have only advanced technicians serving your account; those who can provide professional, unscripted diagnosis without needing to go through basic FAQs or telephone queues.

 - Do they offer onsite diagnosis and repair services?

 - Could they support your most commonly used software; answering employees' basic how-to questions or assisting with hot fixes and patches?

 - Demand a single point of contact for simplified end-to-end case management.